 We live in a dynamic, entrepreneurial, diverse, can-do city.
-I believe we have some of the most creative and generous people in the U.S. We are all in this together.
+I believe Houston has some of the most creative and generous people in the United States.
+We are all in this together.
 For several years, I attended the various galas and balls that occur in the city each year.
 The people who throw these galas are wonderful people who are trying to raise money for many important causes.
 I applaud them and encourage them to keep up the fight!
 As mayor, I will encourage a new type of volunteerism.
 I believe that if you ask, people will help.

 Here are a few examples that will foster a renewed sense of volunteerism and bring us together to do something good, as well as help the city save money:

 As mayor I will be asking citizens to help with the clean up of the city.
 We will create and put in place a system to do what I will call “pop-up clean-ups.”
 Organized by the citizens themselves, when a citizen spots a particular area of the city in need of cleaning, through the city and sanctioned by the city, that citizen can organize a clean-up effort.
 The city will provide security and water for the effort, as well as receptacles for the trash.
 Think of how we could clean up this city together!

 The city has 370 parks and 200 green spaces.
 The city employs more than 700 people in the Parks Department, with a budget of more than $70 million yearly.
 Parks and green space are very important.
 But, we can do better.
 I believe that we can maintain our parks better, with fewer people.
 I believe that we could create a nonprofit for each park, where it makes sense, and have the people who live in the area of the park maintain and improve that park.
 I know Houstonians.
 If you ask them, and lead by example, they will help.
 Think of the improvements we could see in our parks and the money we could save.